-If you like cool shopping, and one-of-a-kind finds, this is the place to be.
+If you like cool shopping and one-of-a-kind finds, this is the place to be.
 Parkdale is where you find the city’s greatest vintage clothing, antique, and fabric shops.
 Some of the best restaurants, bars and art galleries in the city also call Parkdale home.
-There’s a reason Vogue magazine rated this neighbourhood the second on it’s list of international neighbourhoods.
+There’s a reason Vogue magazine rated this neighbourhood the second on its list of international neighbourhoods.
 That’s right, the number TWO neighbourhood in the entire world, right here in Toronto!

-Artists, activists, young families, newly settled Canadians all call this place home.
+Artists, activists, young families, and newly settled Canadians all call this place home.
 You’ll find they all work together to make the place special and welcoming, no matter your walk of life.

 Moving to Toronto: The Beach/The Beaches

 Family and pet friendly, that’s what you’ll find in The Beach, located southeast of downtown Toronto.
-Tons of green space, and yes, fabulous beaches are steps from your home for you, your kids and your dogs.
+Tons of green space and yes, fabulous beaches are steps from your home for you, your kids and your dogs.
 It’s the perfect place for active families, whether you like leisurely strolls down the boardwalk, tennis, skating, hiking the nearby ravines, or joining the local soccer team.
 Also here: plenty of eateries, family-friendly shopping, great schools and only a quick commute by car or transit to the very heart of downtown.

-The whole neighbourhood has a small town vibe.
-You’ll be on a first name basis with your green grocer, toy sellers, and bakers in no time.
+The whole neighbourhood has a small-town vibe.
+You’ll be on a first-name basis with your green grocer, toy sellers, and bakers in no time.
 There are also lots of festivals that bring in folks from all over the city and beyond.
 The only thing to beef about is what you call the neighbourhood.
 There are two camps: The Beach and Beaches.
 Which will you choose?

 Moving to Toronto: The Village

 Art and culture are central in The Village.
-You’ll find fabulous galleries, art installations and theatre here, as well a vibrant nightlife.
+You’ll find fabulous galleries, art installations and theatre here, as well as a vibrant nightlife.
 The Village is also ground zero for Toronto’s annual Pride Week.
 Every June, The Village hosts one of the world’s biggest Pride events in the world.

 Want to read on?
 If you’re thinking of moving to Toronto from abroad, here’s a handy checklist that covers the basics.